Canon M6 vs Panasonic GX85

 Review summary: Canon M6 vs Panasonic GX85

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon M6 or the Panasonic GX85 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.